wenoptics/First-FbApp/Development.md

 `$` `quasar build -m electron`

-If you build an AppImage (`/app/dist/electron/Packaged/<some_name>.AppImage`), if have trouble with chrome-sandbox, you can disable sandbox with `--no-sandbox` flag.
+If you built an AppImage (`/app/dist/electron/Packaged/<some_name>.AppImage`), if have trouble with chrome-sandbox, you can disable sandbox with `--no-sandbox` flag.
 (So far, the app is being developing without the presence of the sandbox)

  - About a this [fix](https://github.com/electron-userland/electron-builder/issues/4278)
  - More about [the SUID sandbox issue](https://github.com/electron/electron/issues/17972)